DerBrunoIR/CourseGraph/README.md

 # Results

-Here are the results visulized as a tag cloud weighted by incoming edges.
+Here are the results visulized as a tag cloud.
+A node is weighted by the amount of other nodes requiring this node.

 I used the open source software `gephi` for this visualization.